FOR IMMEDIATE RELEASE

 “Last month I talked about the new budget as a drop in a bucket that has a hole in it.
 This is the hole in the bucket,” Sen. Janet Bewley (D-Delta) said.
 “Even as property taxpayers and the families of more than 850 thousand public school students are promised more, tax dollars are siphoned off to voucher schools and independent charters that get first place in line, take $1,000 to $1,700 more per student and too often force property taxpayers to make up the difference.”

 The Fiscal Bureau memo demonstrates that payments to voucher schools under the Governor’s budget would range from $7,757 to $8,403 per student by 2018.
 Including all of Governor Walker’s proposed increases, public school students would receive an average $6,703.
-The Democrats pointed out that voucher payments were likely to increase while marginal hikes for public schools are in peril during the months of Republican budget deliberations ahead.
+The Democrats pointed out that voucher payments are likely to increase while marginal hikes for public schools are in peril during the months of Republican budget deliberations ahead.

 “We all know how the budget process works.
 For the last three sessions Republicans have devised plans to slip more for voucher school lobbyists into the bill, and my guess is we can expect more of the same,” said Sen. Jon Erpenbach (D-Middleton).
 “This memo shows why families with students in public schools and property taxpayers should be very wary of GOP plans to widen this gap at the public’s expense.”